romero927/CPP_Codebase_Processor/README.md

 5. A progress dialog will show the current processing status and statistics
 6. Once complete, the processed content will be in your clipboard or saved file

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

-#Note This written through a combination of hand-coding, Claude 3.5 Sonnet, and ChatGPT o1.
-After initial version was up and running, it was then run against itself and pushed back into AI to iteratively improve itself.